komparo/rosetta-pipeline/frameworks.md

 ## Specification

-> Specifying the workflow
+> Specifying the tasks, how they need to be executed, and in what order

 ### Language

-There are different ways to specify the tasks of a workflow:
+There are different ways to specify a workflow:

 - Flat: Flat JSON or YAML files.
+Directly interpretable because what you see is what you get, but has limited flexibility. <!--- Examples? --->
 - Domain specific language (DSL): A language specifically created for defining workflows.
 The specification is completely interpreted by the framework.
+Because such a language is tuned towards workflows, it can be very concise, but at the expense of requiring users to learn a new language or syntax to define workflows.
+Examples: WDL
+- Programming language: A multi-purpose language in which the workflow is specified, by using existing object-oriented or functional features.
+Examples: Luigi
 - Hybrid: A combination of a DSL and a multi-purpose programming language.
 While the specification is still interpreted using the framework, parts of it are evaluated within the programming language.
-- Programming language: A multi-purpose language in which the workflow is specified, for example by using its object-oriented or functional features.
+It combines the conciseness of a DSL with the familiarity and flexibility of a multi-purpose language.
+Examples: CWL, Snakemake, Nextflow

+While the hybrid method is the most common among existing frameworks, the extent to which a DSL and multi-purpose language are intermixed can vary considerably.
+For example, CWL only allows the use of javascript in parts of the workflow, while the use of python is allowed almost anywhere in the case of snakemake.

 ### Constructing the DAG

 Dependencies between tasks can be directly specified between tasks themselves (examples: luigi) or between output and input data (examples: snakemake, nextflow, cwl).

-Connecting tasks through data streams is a requirement for proper [incrementality](#incrementality), but also .
+Connecting tasks through their data is a requirement for proper [caching](#caching), but also .
 In the 'push' idea (also known as data flow), a task is ran for every input

 ## Inputs